DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/providing-data/binding-to-json-data-sources.md

 ## Select Data Fields

-4. The "Select data fields" page allows you to include / exclude data fields used in a JSON data source.
+4. The "Select data fields" page allows you to include or exclude data fields used in a JSON data source.

     ![specify-data-source](../../../images/specify5.png)